31 Of The Best Answers To The Question: What Is The Point Of Life?

 In a hundred years, will anyone even know you existed — or care?

 One may say that each person is a part of the world's existence, which will continue on indefinitely after one's death.
-But how can this help you find meaning in your individual life?
+But how can this help you find meaning of life?

 Perhaps there is no point in living, but living is the point.
 As a contributor to life, your family and friends, and society, you are a part of the bigger picture.